mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

 1. Currently MindSpore supports recording computational graph after operator fusion for Ascend 910 AI processor only.

-2. When using the Summary operator to collect data in training, 'HistogramSummary' operator affects performance, so please use as little as possible.
+2. When using the Summary operator to collect data in training, 'HistogramSummary' operator will affect performance, so please use as few as possible.

 3. To limit memory usage, MindInsight limits the number of tags and steps:
    - There are 300 tags at most in each training dashboard.
-Total number of scalar tags, image tags, computation graph tags, parameter distribution(histogram) tags, tensor tags can not exceed 300.
+The total number of scalar tags, image tags, computation graph tags, parameter distribution(histogram) tags, tensor tags cannot exceed 300.
 Specially, there are 10 computation graph tags and 6 tensor tags at most.
 When tags exceed limit, MindInsight preserves the most recently processed tags.
    - There are 1000 steps at most for each scalar tag in each training dashboard.
 When steps exceed limit, MindInsight will sample steps randomly to meet this limit.
    - There are 10 steps at most for each image tag in each training dashboard.
 When steps exceed limit, MindInsight will sample steps randomly to meet this limit.
    - There are 50 steps at most for each parameter distribution(histogram) tag in each training dashboard.
 When steps exceed limit, MindInsight will sample steps randomly to meet this limit.